chapter seven

 • Generating high-resolution images with advanced diffusion models

-• Interpolating initial noise tensors to generate a series of images that smoothly transition from one image to another
+• Interpolating initial noise tensors to generate a series of images

 But what does it take to move from simple grayscale images to richly detailed, high-resolution color images?
-And how can we make these models not only more accurate, but also faster and more efficient at generating such images?
+And how can we make these models not only more accurate but also faster and more efficient at generating such images?
 This chapter tackles these questions by introducing advanced tools and techniques that are now the backbone of state-of-the-art text-to-image generators.

 7.1 Attention in U-Net, DDIM, and image interpolation